ShehabCE/shehabce.github.io/about.md

 I have a M.Sc. degree in Computer Science and a B.Sc. degree in Computer Engineering from [The American University in Cairo][University].
 I'm a tech enthusiast who enjoys doing research on new technologies, developing production-grade solutions, and writing tech-related posts for sharing knowledge whenever I can.

 I am an experienced C/C++ programmer with a participation history of problem solving competitions such as Google Code Jam, Facebook Hacker Cup, Codeforces Contests, and Weekly LeetCode Contests.
-And I also love to teach!

 You can reach out to me via [LinkedIn Profile][linkedin]